rRrasta/SimpleDocker/README.md

 ##### Check that the browser returns the page you wrote on *localhost:80* as before

 💡 [Tap here](https://forms.yandex.ru/cloud/6418195450569020f1f159c4/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.